 One of the best resources for finding your licensing partners is trade shows.
 They happen everywhere.
-I attend many trade shows and it’s one of the quickest way to learn about an industry, make contacts, and find the right licensing partner.
+I attend many trade shows, and it’s one of the quickest ways to learn about an industry, make contacts, and find the right licensing partner.
 In one case, I found an international distributor for a client who ultimately wound up licensing the product for Europe.

 Second, trade shows are an efficient and fast way to meet potential partners.
 It’s a great opportunity to see their products and talk to their sales reps.
 There is nothing more effective than one-on-one meetings with potential licensing partners.
 When you meet your potential licensing partners in person, you can quickly learn whether they are right for your intellectual property.
-Meeting in person gives you an opportunity to learn about the company and their interest in licensing your IP.
+Meeting in person allows you to learn about the company and its interest in licensing your IP.

 One of my clients invented a new hair care product.
 It was an accessory for curling irons.
 We attended a beauty products trade show to find possible licensing partners.
 In some cases, we showed them the product.
 In other cases, we learned who to contact about licensing.
 Our goal was to get some initial feedback on the product and their interest in licensing the product.

-There are trade shows for just about any type of product, service or technology.
-Most of the trade shows offer websites where you can find out what companies are exhibiting and learn more about the industry.
+There are trade shows for just about any product, service, or technology.
+Most trade shows offer websites to find out what companies are exhibiting and learn more about the industry.
 Here are two good resources to find out about trade shows: